-The State Board of Education’s Teacher Recruitment and Retention Blue Ribbon Commission is charged with delivering a report to the State Board in October 2022, which will provide a summary of the Commission’s work along with clear action steps, suggested legislative and policy changes, and any other specific and measurable strategies recommended to address teacher recruitment and retention challenges in Missouri.
+The State Board of Education’s Teacher Recruitment and Retention Blue Ribbon Commission was charged with delivering a report to the State Board, which provided a summary of the Commission’s work along with clear action steps, suggested legislative and policy changes, and any other specific and measurable strategies recommended to address teacher recruitment and retention challenges in Missouri.
+Based on the Commission Goals listed below, the group divided their work into the following phases, representing the two primary factors that contribute to teacher recruitment and retention issues:

-The State Board of Education, in conjunction with the Teacher Recruitment and Retention Blue Ribbon Commission, is hosting a series of public engagement meetings (one in each of Missouri’s eight congressional districts) to:
+The State Board of Education, in conjunction with the Teacher Recruitment and Retention Blue Ribbon Commission, hosted a series of public engagement meetings (one in each of Missouri’s eight congressional districts) in October and November to:

 - Spread the word about the teacher recruitment and retention challenges in our state